ludykraks/Gold/src/blog/stanbic-moneywallet.md

 <h2>Activate Stanbic Bank MasterCard MoneyWallet</h2>

    <p>1.
-Visit Stanbic Bank MasterCard MoneyWallet webpage at <a href="https://travelprepaid.mastercard.com/stanbicghana/login/" rel="noopener noreferrer">www.stanbicbank.com.gh/moneywallet</a> </p>
+Visit Stanbic Bank MasterCard MoneyWallet webpage at <a href="https://travelprepaid.mastercard.com/stanbicghana/login/" rel="noopener noreferrer">www.stanbicbank.com.gh/moneywallet</a> or download the MoneyWallet app (recommended)</p>

   <p>2 Click on the <em>Register</em> button at the top of the page to register</p>